MiguelMSandin/oligoN-design/README.md

 ```

 ## 0. Prepare files
 Now we are going to create the **target** and **reference** fasta files.
-To do so, we extract all sequences affiliated to *Guinardia* from the reference database and safe them into the target file.
+To do so, we extract all sequences affiliated to *Guinardia* from the reference database and save them into the target file.
 We could do this with the script [sequenceSelect.py](https://github.com/MiguelMSandin/fasta-functions/tree/main/scripts/sequenceSelect.py) as follows:

 ```bash
 sequenceSelect.py -f pr2_version_4.14.0_SSU_taxo_long.fasta -o target.fasta -p Guinardia -a k -v
 sequenceSelect.py -f pr2_version_4.14.0_SSU_taxo_long.fasta -o reference.fasta -p Guinardia -a r -v
 ```

 >**Note**: The target file might be created faster by using grep (`grep -A 1 Guinardia pr2_version_4.14.0_SSU_taxo_long.fasta > target.fasta`).
-Yet, the fasta file has to be safed with the sequences in one line, and not in several lines.
+Yet, the fasta file has to be saved with the sequences in one line, and not in several lines.
 You could use this [script](https://github.com/MiguelMSandin/fasta-functions/tree/main/scripts/multi2linefasta.py) to change a multi-line fasta to single-line fasta if needed.

 ## 1. Find candidate probes
 Once we have the target and reference files, we are going to search for specific regions of different lengths in the target file that are not present in the reference file.
 It is important to know that: